LaserRomae/googleauth-sidecar/docs/source/installation.rst

 Dependencies
 ============

-These distributions (described in the ``requirements.txt`` file) will be installed automatically when building the Dockerfile.
+The dependencies (described in the ``requirements.txt`` file) will be installed automatically when building the Dockerfile.

 * `Flask <http://flask.pocoo.org/docs/1.0/>`_ (version 1.0.2) - a `micro` framework written in Python
 * `Flask-Cors <https://flask-cors.readthedocs.io/en/latest/>`_  (version 3.0.7) - a Flask extension that handles Cross Origin Resource Sharing (CORS)